 St Lazarovden is one of the great Christian holidays.
 It’s a tradition that is celebrated the day before Palm Sunday also called Lazars sabbath.

-It was a custom that the young maidens would collect green willow branches on Lazarovden and the following day, they would be placed on all the doors around the village.
+Custom was that the young maidens would collect green willow branches on Lazarovden.
+The following day, they would be placed on all the doors around the village.

 Lazarovden celebrates the miracle of St Lazurus of Bethany.
 He was brought back to life four days after his funeral by the ‘divine power’ of Jesus Christ.